blind-dev/blind-dev.github.io/about.md

 permalink: /about/
 ---

-# About blind.dev
+# About Blind Dev

-Welcome to blind.dev, a community to help make software development and the tools that comprise it more accessible.
+Welcome to Blind Dev, a community to help make software development and the tools that comprise it more accessible.

 ## HAve a project?